Who we are

 There is a pressing need, in today’s world economic, political and democratic crisis, for a new brave school of thought on managing and organizing.
 IAMSR is devoted to defining, encouraging and validating a workplace movement where people dare ‘managing differently’ by ‘leading spiritually’.

 We wish to challenge management as a scholarly domain and field of practice, and deepen the inner and outer sense of being and doing – in the hearts and minds of people at work as well as of the organizations they work in.

-We do that by providing evidence-based know-how through three dedicated forums: the Journal of Management, Spirituality & Religion (JMSR); the same named book series; and the IAMSR bi-annual international conferences, held at different venues all over the world and which are designed to act as a bridge between academics and academic informed practitioners.
+We do that by providing evidence-based know-how through three dedicated forums: the Journal of Management, Spirituality & Religion (JMSR); the same named book series (published by De Gruyter); and the IAMSR biennial international conferences and workshops, held at different venues all over the world and which are designed to act as a bridge between academics and academic informed practitioners.